Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Introduction

 The structure of the paper is as follows.
 In the Section \ref{sec:we} weak existence is established.
-The Theorem \ref{thm1} there mimics Krylov's weak existence result for It\^o's SDEs from \cite{Kry69} for a homogeneous case, and from \cite{Kry} and \cite{K-V} for a non-homogeneous case.
-No regularity of the coefficients is assumed.
-The Section \ref{sec:se} is devoted to strong solutions and to weak and strong uniqueness.
+Theorem \ref{thm1} there mimics Krylov's weak existence result for It\^o's SDEs from \cite{Kry69} for a homogeneous case, and from \cite{Kry} for a non-homogeneous case; see also \cite{K-V}.
+No regularity of the coefficients is assumed with respect to the state variable $x$.
+The proof is split into three parts.
+The first two parts, given in the Proposition \ref{pro22} and Proposition \ref{thm4}, are devoted to the case under a bit restrictive additional assumptions on the diffusion; the third part extends the consideration to the general situation, i.e. to a not necessarily quadratic and symmetric diffusion matrix.
+Section \ref{sec:se} is devoted to strong solutions and to weak and strong uniqueness.
 Weak uniqueness and strong uniqueness are established simultaneously under identical (for weak and for strong uniqueness) sets of conditions.
 The latter do involve some restriction on the diffusion coefficient which should not depend on the measure in the Theorem \ref{thm5}.
-For a completeness of the paper, a classical Skorokhod's lemma on convergence of stochastic integrals, as well as two other indispensable auxiliary lemmata also by Skorokhod are provided in the Appendix (the Section \ref{Appe1}).
+For a completeness of the paper, two important classical Skorokhod lemmas (Lemma \ref{app2} and Lemma \ref{app1}) are provided in Appendix (Section \ref{Appe1}), along with a ``localized'' version of certain Krylov bounds (Lemma \ref{lekrybd}).
+We shall use the following abbreviations for inequalities: by CBS we encrypt Cauchy-Buniakovsky-Schwarz inequality and BCM denotes Bienaym\'e-Chebyshev-Markov inequality.